dougeby/IntuneDocs/intune/device-enrollment-program-enroll-ios.md

 ## Distribute devices to users

 You can now distribute corporate-owned devices to users.
 When an iOS DEP device is turned on, it will be enrolled for management by Intune.
 If the device has been activated and is in use, the profile cannot be applied until the device is factory reset.

-See [How to educate your end users about Microsoft Intune](https://docs.microsoft.com/intune/deploy-use/how-to-educate-your-end-users-about-microsoft-intune).
-You can also direct your end users to [Using your iOS or macOS device with Intune](https://docs.microsoft.com/intune/deploy-use/how-to-educate-your-end-users-about-microsoft-intune)

 ### How users install and use the Company Portal on their devices